Boundary Behaviors for Liouville's Equation in Planar Singular Domains

 By combining Cases 1-3, we finish the proof of \eqref{eq-main_estimate_small}. \end{proof}

 Now, we discuss the case when the opening angle of the tangent cone of $\Omega$ at the origin is larger than $\pi$.
-We first introduce the limit function.
+We first introduce the leading term.
 Let $\partial\Omega$ in a neighborhood of the origin consist of two $C^{2}$-curves $\sigma_1$ and $\sigma_2$ intersecting at the origin at an angle $\mu\pi$, for some constant $\mu\in (1,2)$.
 Define, for any $z\in \Omega$,